Skaut0071/SteelDevice/README.md

 # SteelDevice

-This program is made for purpuse of making people lives easier.
+This program is made for purpose of making people lives easier.
-Whoever owns wirelles mouse or headphones from Steelseries this will help you to keep an eye on your battery.
+Whoever owns wireless mouse or headphones from Steelseries this will help you to keep an eye on your battery.
 #
 (Please keep in mind this is my first bigger github project for public :D)
 #
 Important!

-If your battery for mouse dosnt show up try right-click and Refresh.
+If your battery for mouse doesn't show up try right-click and Refresh.
 #

 How it works:
 - Detects your steelseries device
 - Reads battery %
 - Makes icon in your tray
-- Displays graficly your battery
+- Displays graficaly your battery

 Info -
 This is just a test based on previously created programs here: